nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/maven-usage.md

 You should then connect to packages using the “single sign-on” feature and then:
 1. Click on its username,
 1. Click on User Token menu,
-1. Push the button **Access user token** to generate the tokens to be used to download the artifacts from Maven.
+1. Push the button **Access user token** to generate the tokens to be used for downloading the artifacts from Maven.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/CORG/Maven Usage/user-token-maven.png